bsdpot/potluck/rsnapshot-nomad/README.md

 # Nomad Job Description Example

-It is suggested to mount the jail directory ```/.snapshots``` from outside as it contains the backups.
+It is suggested to mount the jail directory ```/.snapshots``` from outside as it contains the backups (or any other backup directory that you define in your configuration below).

 Also, you should copy in the ```rsnapshot.conf``` file to ```/usr/local/etc``` with your configuration settings.